-MUSIC (MUltiple SIgnal Classification) is a popular algorithm used to estimating the directions of arrival (DOA) of waves recorded by an array of sensors.
+MUSIC (MUltiple SIgnal Classification) is a widely used algorithm for estimating the directions of arrival (DOA) of waves recorded by an array of sensors.

-While very useful for this task, MUSIC is actually a more general parameters estimation method.
-However, conventional introductions to MUSIC often delve into the intricacies of equations tailored specifically for DOA estimation.
-These equations, laden with complex exponents or trigonometric identities, not only risk overwhelming readers but also obscure the fundamental insights that form the backbone of the method.
+While it is highly effective for this specific task, MUSIC is, in fact, a more general parameter estimation method.
+Unfortunately, conventional introductions to MUSIC often focus on equations tailored specifically for DOA estimation.
+These derivations, often filled with complex exponents and trigonometric identities, can overwhelm readers and obscure the fundamental principles underlying the algorithm.

 A quick introduction to sparse decompositions